marginbridge/VIX-Kalbe-Nutritionals/README.md

 <img src="./images/silhouette-k=6.png">

-Both elbow and silhouette score got different result, but I still choose elbow (K=3) because the calculation simplicity of elbow makes it more suited than silhouette score for datasets with smaller size or time complexity.
+**Both elbow and silhouette score got different result**, but I **still choose elbow (K=3)** because the calculation simplicity of elbow makes it more suited than silhouette score for datasets with smaller size or time complexity.

 ### Applying cluster K=3
 ```Python